Extractive Explanations for Interpretable Text Ranking: Results

-To that end, we conduct a set of experiments where we limit the available sentences for the selector to choose from to the first $20$ of each documents based on our length estimation (cf. Section \ref{sec:datasets}).
+To that end, we conduct a set of experiments where we limit the available sentences for the selector to choose from to the first $20$ of each documents based on our length estimation (cf.\ Section~\ref{sec:datasets}).
 We then vary $k$ to compare the performance with respect to sparsity.
-The results are illustrated in Figure \ref{fig:explaining_bert} in terms of nDCG@20.
-We can observe that the performance plateaus for roughly $k \geq 10$ (slightly later for \trecdl{}) and approximately matches \pipetruncator{}.
-For lower values of $k$ the performance drops.
-This shows that sentence selection may be used even in combination with models that only operate on the head of documents to achieve interpretability while maintaining performance.
+The results are illustrated in Figure~\ref{fig:explaining_bert} in terms of nDCG@20.
+We observe that the performance plateaus for roughly $k \geq 10$ (slightly later for \trecdl{}) and approximately matches \bertcls{}.
+For lower values of $k$, the performance drops.